 The Culturally Responsive Curriculum Development Institute (CRCDI) is a week-long, summer immersion focused on training and coaching faculty and instructors towards implementation of culturally responsive practices and pedagogy into existing courses of all modalities, including distance and online learning environments.

-The institute will bring together faculty and instructors from across the university to thoughtfully redesign an existing course through workshops, discussions, and pedagogical practice.
+The institute will bring together faculty and instructors to thoughtfully redesign an existing course through workshops, discussions, and pedagogical practice.
 Redesigned courses will account for multiple learning environments and teaching modalities including, online, in-person, and hy-flex.
 Redesigned courses will also be informed by frameworks that guide practice at Hispanic Serving Institutions (HSIs).
-This institute is intended for 20-25 participants and we encourage clusters of faculty (3-4 people) from the same department to apply.
+We encourage clusters of faculty (3-4 people) from the same department to apply.
 Individual applications are required.

 All faculty are encouraged to apply, with the support of their Department Head.
-The course that will be redesigned must be on the schedule for AY2023-2024.
+The course that will be redesigned must be on the schedule for AY2024-2025.

 Eligibility and Compensation